-It is timeless wisdom that has been proven over the centuries, and will probably work for you also (if you just put it into practice).
+It's timeless wisdom that has been proven over the centuries, and will also probably work for you (if you just put it into practice).

-Spend Less Than You Make And Invest The Difference Wisely
+Wealth Building Step 1: Spend Less Than You Make & Invest the Difference

-Notice how it is composed of three separate yet connected ideas to form a single concept…
+Notice how it's composed of three separate yet connected ideas to form a single concept: